 In a periodic table while moving down in a group, atoms add an extra shell (number of electrons) due to which the ionic radius of elements increases down a group.

 Let us understand the trends in the ionic radius of elements across a period with an example.
 In period 3 we find that the atomic radius first decreases and then suddenly increases and then again it slowly decreases.
 This is because the starting elements in a period tend to form cations, and the elements towards the end of a period tend to form anions.

 Trends in ionic radii of ions in period 3

 |Number of protons||11||12||13||15||16||17|

-Ions are formed as a result of gain or loss of electrons.
-Formation of ions plays a vital role in any chemical reaction to form a new substance.
+Ions are formed as a result of the gain or loss of electrons.
+The formation of ions plays a vital role in any chemical reaction to form a new substance.
 By knowing the ionic radii we can study various chemical bonds formed during a reaction.

 Define cation and anion.

 What are isoelectronic species?